lbod/delite-tutorial-old/beginner.md

 ###A look at the widget lifecycle methods for our simple widget
 If we look at `"title-package/TitleWidget"` we can see two methods have been created for us, `render` and `refreshRendering`.
-`render` is the most simplest of [lifecycle](https://github.com/ibm-js/delite/blob/master/docs/Widget.md#lifecycle) methods we need to create our widget.
+`render` is the simplest of [lifecycle](https://github.com/ibm-js/delite/blob/master/docs/Widget.md#lifecycle) methods we need to create our widget.

 #### `render`
-We normally wouldn't need to create a `render` method, typically we'd use templates to create our widget UI (which will be explained later on) but because we aren't currently using a template we need to implement `render` to construct the widget UI for us. <br>
+We normally wouldn't need to create a `render` method; typically we'd use templates to create our widget UI (which will be explained later on) but because we aren't currently using a template we need to implement `render` to construct the widget UI for us.
 In our sample `render` method we're adding `<span>title</span>` and `<h1></h1>` elements to our widget as well as assigning a property to the widget named `_h1` i.e. via `this.appendChild(this._h = this.ownerDocument.createElement("h1"));` which we can use to update it programmatically or declaratively.

 #### `refreshRendering`
-`refreshRendering` is also a lifecycle method but implemented in `decor/Invalidating` which `delite/Widget` inherits from.
+`refreshRendering` is also a lifecycle method but implemented in `decor/Invalidating`, which `delite/Widget` inherits from.
-It's primary concern is to observe changes to properties defined on the widget and update the UI.
+Its purpose is to observe changes to properties defined on the widget and update the UI.
 In your web browser developer tools, if you place a breakpoint in that method and then click the "click to change title" button, you'll see this method is called (because the button adds inline JavaScript to update the element's value property).

-If we wanted to see what the old value was (and also print it out to the DOM) we can change this method from
+If we wanted to see what the old value was (and also display it to the DOM) we can change this method from

 ```js
 refreshRendering: function (props) {